Synonyms for urinate:

 pee

-spend a penny (what the hell?)
+spend a penny (what the hell?)take a leak

 Last weekend we picked Scout and Casey up after a week in the doggie spa and were so happy to see them that they both got a handful of treats when they got home.
 Casey settled in for some cuddles while Scout asked to go outside right away and wanted more treats when she came back in.
 A few minutes later she wanted to go out again.
 And then again.
 It was like Grandma Mary was here (but-cept no one was doing our laundry or paying attention to our kids).
 It didn’t take long for us to be not-so-happy to see Scout anymore.